ThinkReservations has the ability to fully synchronize your ThinkReservations rooms with Airbnb!

 5.)
 Navigate back to ThinkReservations for the final steps.
 At this point the listing is complete!

-Since ThinkReservations is syncing this data, you will update the data if you wish to make any changes to your listing in ThinkReservations, not in Airbnb.
+Most changes you make to your listing will happen in ThinkReservations, not in Airbnb.

 ► Make sure that all listings that you would like to connect to ThinkReservations are setup in ThinkReservations.

 ► Create a new custom payment type called "Airbnb Direct Deposit" or similar.
 This way, when you receive confirmation of payment from Airbnb you can mark them as paid with this payment method.